 CAMHeleon is a project of the social justice charity Bright which provides practical ideas and inspiring examples from and for mental health ward staff.
 Many wards are enjoying introducing small changes which make a massive difference to patients.

-Bright's first project Star Wards was set up by Bright’s chief executive, Marion Janner OBE, following her time as a detained patient.
-Marion is a devotee of inpatient care and the staff who frankly heroically provide it, and is deeply appreciative of the staff who care for her when she’s in St Ann’s, Tottenham.
+Bright's first project Star Wards was set up by Bright’s founder, Marion Janner OBE, following her time as a detained patient.

 Read more here: www.starwards.org.uk